Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 In recent years, experimental programs have increasingly turned their attention to lower collision energies—particularly through the RHIC Beam Energy Scan (BES) program—where it has become evident that the underlying physical conditions differ significantly from those at top RHIC or LHC energies \cite{Odyniec2013}.
 At lower center-of-mass energies ($\sqrt{s_{NN}}$), the nuclear overlap time ($\tau_{\text{overlap}} \approx 1$–$4$ fm/$c$) is no longer negligible compared to the prethermalization timescale, net baryon densities are substantial, and full thermalization may not be achieved.
 Moreover, the phase transition between hadronic and partonic matter is expected to exhibit critical behavior, potentially indicating the presence of a critical endpoint in the QCD phase diagram \cite{Stephanov1998, Stephanov1999}. \\

-A key method for probing the space-time structure of the particle-emitting source is two-particle interferometry \cite{Goldhaber1960, Kopylov1974}, commonly referred now as correlation femtoscopy or sometimes (not quite correctly, see below) as Hanbury Brown–Twiss (HBT) \cite{HBT} analysis.
-Measurements of identical particle correlations enable the extraction of interferometry radii, which are sensitive to both the geometric size and dynamic evolution of the system.
+A key method for probing the space-time structure of the particle-emitting source is two-particle interferometry \cite{Goldhaber1960, Kopylov1974}, commonly referred to now as correlation femtoscopy (CF) or Hanbury Brown–Twiss analysis (HBT) \cite{HBT}.
+(The first one is correctly associated with quantum correlation effects between momenta of identical bosons emitted from extremely close space-time points during the particle/nuclear collision process, the second one originates from investigation of intensity correlations of classical electromagnetic fields detected simultaneously from different parts of a far star.
+The principal similarity, based on properties of boson fields, and the essential difference between the two aforementioned original methods are analysed in detail in \cite{Sinyukov:2013Femtoscopy}) Measurements of identical particle correlations enable the extraction of interferometry radii, which are sensitive to both the geometric size and dynamic evolution of the system.
 Accurately modeling these observables requires a realistic description of the full system evolution, including pre-equilibrium dynamics, thermalization, hydrodynamic expansion, and freeze-out processes. \\

+The energy dependence of the femtoscopic radii has by now been mapped continuously from AGS and SPS energies through top RHIC \cite{STAR:2015} and LHC energies \cite{ALICE:2011dyt}, and, more recently, extended down to the lowest energies currently reachable in the laboratory by the HADES collaboration at $\sqrt{s_{NN}} = 2.3$--$2.4$~GeV \cite{HADES:2018gop}.
+Interestingly, the HADES data show only a mild variation of the source radii over nearly three orders of magnitude in collision energy compared to LHC, while at the same time exhibiting a pronounced charge-sign splitting at low transverse momentum, likely driven by the Coulomb interaction between the pion pair and the dense residual charge of the fireball.